 Find Other Ways to Save

-Once you determine the best living options for you, it is important to continue to look for other ways to save while in school.
-This can be as simple as only buying clothes when there is a good sale.
-You may do other things like opting not to have a car and opt for a bike and public transportation.
+But living off-campus isn’t the only way to save money while in college.
+You can continue to look for other ways to save while in school.
+These savings can be as simple as only buying clothes when there is a good sale or opting not to have a car and opt for a bike and public transportation.

-Services like Uber or car sharing make it easier to do your shopping off campus even without a car, and you will often spend less than you would to maintain your car.
-Be sure you do not spend too much on decorating your first apartment or your dorm room.
-This can help stop you from making financial mistakes while you are in college.
+Services like Uber or car-sharing make it easier to do your shopping off-campus even without a car, and you will often spend less than you would spend to maintain your car.
+All of these options can help stop you from making financial mistakes while you are in college.